riskframe/ai-rmm/framework/map-2.1.md

 ### Map 2.1.3.
 Develop Technical Specifications.

+To effectively implement the defined tasks and methods of the AI system, it's crucial to develop comprehensive technical specifications.
+These specifications detail the technical requirements, constraints, and functionalities of the system, including data input and output formats, algorithm selection criteria, model architecture, and performance metrics.
+By establishing clear technical specifications, developers can ensure consistency, precision, and alignment with the intended objectives throughout the AI system's development lifecycle.

+Detailing technical specifications involves specifying the AI techniques, algorithms, and frameworks utilized for each task and use case, outlining data inputs, processing steps, and output formats, and considering computational resources, storage requirements, and performance expectations for the AI system.

 #### Sub Practices

 1. Create detailed technical specifications that outline the specific AI techniques, algorithms, and frameworks to be used for each task and use case.